Pop Culture Madness!

 - Coca-Cola

-George C. Scott, who played Patton in the 1970 classic, refused to show up to the Oscar and accept his award because "The whole thing is a g*ddamn meat parade.
-I don't want any part of it."
-He believed every dramatic performance is unique and cannot be compared.
+George C. Scott, who played Patton in the 1970 classic, refused to show up to the Oscar and accept his award because “The whole thing is a g*ddamn meat parade.
+I don’t want any part of it.”
+He believed every dramatic performance was unique and could not be compared.

 1970 Pop Culture History

-In 1901 the town of Sing Sing, NY changed its name to Ossining to avoid association with the prison.
-In 1970 New York renamed Sing Sing to the Ossining Correctional Facility to associate it to the renamed town.
-In 1985 the prison name was reverted to back Sing Sing.
+In 1901, the town of Sing Sing, NY, changed its name to Ossining to avoid association with the prison.
+In 1970, New York renamed Sing Sing to the Ossining Correctional Facility to associate it with the renamed town.
+In 1985, the prison name was reverted to Sing Sing.

 Sesame Street character Ernie's song Rubber Ducky You're The One made it to #16 on the Billboard Hot 100 chart in 1970.

 On January 3, 1970, residents in Oklahoma saw a fireball cross the sky.
-Within four days researchers had a possible landing zone.
-2 days later, Gunther "Skip" Schwartz, was driving when he noticed a dark object sitting on the road.
+Researchers had a possible landing zone within four days.
+2 days later, Gunther “Skip” Schwartz was driving when he noticed a dark object sitting on the road.
 Schwartz had found a 9.83-kg chunk of the Lost City meteorite.

-Orville Redenbacher paid an advertising company $13,000 to come up with a name for his popcorn company.
-Their advice was to call it "Orville Redenbacher".
+Orville Redenbacher paid an advertising company $13,000 to create a name for his popcorn company.
+Their advice was to call it “Orville Redenbacher.”

 Ross Perot was "the biggest individual loser ever on the New York Stock Exchange": in April 1970, he lost $450 million in a single day.